eriktim/blog/entries/yubikey.md

 >     + : ALL : LOCAL
 >     - : ALL : ALL

-Configure PAM to use the Yubikey for SSH
+Configure PAM to use the Yubikey for SSH.
+The API key and id can be generated on <https://upgrade.yubico.com/getapikey/>.

     # vim /etc/pam.d/sshd